jmercouris/networkt/README.rst

 --------------------------------------------------------------------------------
 The context of this project is Transnational Entrepreneurship.
-There is a business theory that states there are a set of individuals named Transnational Entreprenuers who are responsible for the diffisuion of information and innovation across national borders.
-An example of what a Transnational Entrepreneur may be is an individual with two or more distincnt networks in two or more countries.
+There is a business theory that states there are a set of individuals named Transnational Entrepreneurs who are responsible for the diffusion of information and innovation across national borders.
+An example of what a Transnational Entrepreneur may be is an individual with two or more distinct networks in two or more countries.
 That is, imagine an individual who has a set of friends in country A and a set of friends in country B. It is said that this individual is responsible for spreading ideas and innovations between these countries.